bparanj/crystal/programming/iac/docs/next/virtual-host.md

 ### Advantages of This Setup

 - **Simplified SSL/TLS Management**: Caddy automatically manages SSL certificates for your domain, removing the need to configure SSL in Puma and simplifying certificate renewal processes.
-- **Enhanced Security**: Caddy can handle security policies, including strict transport security headers (HSTS), content security policy (CSP), and more, before requests reach your application.
+- **Enhanced Security**: Caddy can handle security policies,  strict transport security headers (HSTS), content security policy (CSP), and more, before requests reach your application.
 - **Performance and Scalability**: Caddy's performance features, like HTTP/2 and HTTP/3 support, can enhance the responsiveness of your application.
 Additionally, if you scale up your application, Caddy can load balance between multiple Puma instances.

 ### Conclusion